- Role-based, attribute-based, & just-in-time access to infrastructure

 With the registration complete, each time they re-logged into their Gmail, they would put their username and password and then be prompted to insert the YubiKey in the headphone slot of the iPhone — completing the second factor and passwordless login.

 Three Major Properties of WebAuthn

 The WebAuthn standard is built on three major properties of secure authentication: strong, scoped, and attested.
 The first “strong” property refers to the fact that it can securely store the private keys necessary for the advanced cryptography process.
-This is because of the use of a hardware security module which effectively manages the encryption functions.
+This is because of the use of a hardware security module that effectively manages the encryption functions.

-Next is the “scoped” property which directly addresses the threat of phishing.
+Next is the “scoped” property, which directly addresses the threat of phishing.
 Key pairs must be originated from a true origin and not one that can be altered.
 Lastly is “attested” in which servers can verify the source of a public key because the authenticator is able to provide a digital certificate.
 This lets the server know that the public key came from a trusted source as opposed to a fraudulent one.

 Best Practices for Implementing WebAuthn

 If you plan on undergoing WebAuthn implementation projects for your web applications, you and the development team will want to follow some guidelines to obtain optimal usability and security outcomes.
 To start, with so much control over the authentication process, be sure to prioritize user experience and offer multiple verification methods that won’t be burdensome to the user.